TankaJahari/cyclistic.charliesun/README.md

 ### Month:

  - Comparing the rides per month for user types showed virtually no difference.
 Chicago is a very seasonal city, and it is no surprise that both casual users and annual members rode more during spring and summer months.
+However, this data can be helpful for allocating marketing resources towards this time of year.

 ### Ride Locations: